surifirstpin/biplus_documentation/DatabaseConnection.md

-**Database** identifier name of the database used for connection **Username and Password** to connect the database **Temp database** ( depending on the selected dialects) contains a derived set of tables which can be used as per requirement
-- **Maximum connection** maximum number of connection you want to setup
-- **Additional Parameters** include any additional JDBC parameter in this section
+**Database** identifier name of the database used for connection **Username and Password** to connect the database **Temp database** ( depending on the selected dialects) contains a derived set of tables which can be used as per requirement **Maximum connection** maximum number of connection you want to setup -**Additional Parameters** include any additional JDBC parameter in this section

 ## SSH Functionality